 The Appalachian School of Law Library offers students, faculty, staff, the bench and bar, and the general public access to almost 265,000 volumes of legal materials.
 The Library maintains a core collection of federal and regional reporters, some federal and state codes, and a large number of periodical subscriptions.
 The Library also subscribes to many online databases.
 Anyone may access the Library's online catalog by using computers located throughout the Library or through the Internet.

 During the academic year, the Library is generally open to the public Monday through Friday, 8 am to 5 pm.
 The Library is not open to the public on Saturdays or Sundays or holidays.
-Changes to the schedule are posted on our website and on the entrance doors.
+Changes to our schedule are posted on the front page of the Library's website and on the entrance doors.
 The Library has longer hours for members of the ASL community.
 Please note that our librarians cannot answer legal questions, nor can they do research for the public.

 The Library has 24,780 net square feet of space, with room for a later expansion.
 Group study rooms have combination TV/VCRs or TV/DVDs and a white board (remote controls, markers, and erasers are available at the Circulation Desk).
 The Library's Seminar Room is available for formal and informal classes; it also houses our provisional computer lab.

 The Circulation & Reserve Area, located on the first floor, is usually the first place for our patrons to ask questions.
 Some items in the Library may be checked out to members of the ASL community (public patrons do not have borrowing privileges), and can easily be processed by bringing the books and a valid ASL ID to the Circulation Desk.
 The Reserve Area holds course reserve materials, audiovisual materials, and popular study aids like Hornbooks and Nutshells.